-When running a business, particularly a consumer-facing one, your company’s reputation is everything.
+When running a business, particularly a consumer-facing one, your company’s online reputation is everything.
 In today’s always-on, ever-connected world, this is more true than ever.
-The proliferation of online services reviewing everything from dog walkers to restaurants to hospitals has made it easier than ever for your customers to let the world know what they think of your product or service.
-But what is reputation management?
-And how can you make sure you’re doing everything you can to improve it?
+The proliferation of online services reviewing everything from dog walkers to restaurants to hospitals has made it easier than ever for your customers to let the world know what they think of your medical practice.
+But what’s involved in urgent care reputation management and how can you make sure you’re doing everything you can to improve it?

 Here are five ways to optimize your processes to increase your reviews and your online rating.

 It sounds obvious, but a patient’s experience is the single biggest driver of your urgent care center reputation, both online and off.
 Of course your staff strives to provide incredible patient-centered care, but what can you do about things like a long wait that can tarnish the patient experience before they even set foot in the door?

 This is where patient engagement tools come to the rescue.
 They provide you amenities like online scheduling, pre-registration, and smart queues — that help level-set wait time expectations, and also cut down wait times by letting patients arrive at the clinic when you can see them, and giving staff visibility to optimize throughput.

 Patient engagement tools also help you connect with patients after the visit.
 Post-visit surveys open the door to feedback, and they can also prompt patients to write an online review.
 The more positive reviews you can earn, the more insulation you have against the inevitable negative ones.

 Learn more about strategies and benefits related to patient engagement here >>

 Speaking of software that lets you collect feedback from patients, now there is technology that lets you manage your Google reviews right from your patient engagement system.
 Here is what some features in a reputation management system look like: